SN 2023ixf -- an average-energy explosion with circumstellar medium and a precursor: Origin of the CSM around SN 2023ixf progenitor and origin of the pre-SN outburst

 So far we have described different observables which can constrain axions with $\lambda_{a \rightarrow \gamma\gamma} \gg R_*$.
 What if instead $\lambda_{a \rightarrow \gamma\gamma} < R_*$?
 In this case, if $R_{\rm NS} < \lambda_{a \rightarrow \gamma\gamma} < R_*$ (where $R_{\rm NS}$ is the radius of the new-born neutron star), most of the electromagnetic energy is dumped within the progenitor star, contributing to the SN explosion energy, which thus provides a ``calorimetric'' constraint on new particles \citep{Falk:1978kf}.
-Such a constraint is particularly severe when applied to a SN population with particularly low explosion energies~\citep{Spiro_2014, Pejcha:2015pca, Goldberg:2019ktf}, as recently suggested by \citet{2022PhRvL.128v1103C}.
+Such a constraint is particularly severe when applied to a SN population with particularly low explosion energies~\citep{Spiro_2014, 2015ApJ...806..225P, 2019ApJ...879....3G}, as recently suggested by \citet{2022PhRvL.128v1103C}.
 When axions decay on route to energetic gamma-ray photons in the stellar interior, the photons get quickly absorbed by pair production on nuclei.
 The precise impact of this energy deposition is subtle: if the luminosity in axions is locally comparable or larger than the Eddington luminosity, then the energy deposited will directly accelerate the medium, otherwise it will mostly heat the stellar matter.
 In either case, the energy deposited must be below approximately $0.1 \, \text{foe}$ to remain consistent with observations~\citep{2022PhRvL.128v1103C}.
 This bound is shown as a purple shaded region in Figure~\ref{figure:axions}.
 The lower part of this curve up to masses of $\sim 200 \, \text{MeV}$ is determined by the condition $\lambda_{a\rightarrow\gamma\gamma} \sim R_{\rm IIP}$, where $R_{\rm IIP} = 5 \times 10^{\,13} \, \rm cm$ is the typical size of a progenitor of a SN\,IIP adopted in \citet{2022PhRvL.128v1103C}.
 Axions with parameters below this curve, and with $m_a \lesssim 200 \, \rm MeV$, have a mean free path longer than $5 \times 10^{\,13} \, \rm cm$ and deposit an energy $0.1 \, \text{foe} \times (G_{a\gamma\gamma}/G_{a\gamma\gamma}^{\rm curve})^2$, where $G_{a\gamma\gamma}^{\rm curve}$ is the axion-photon coupling value at a given mass on the purple curve in Figure~\ref{figure:axions}.
 Furthermore, in a similar region of the axion parameter space (for slightly larger mean free path), it is also possible that the photons produced from axion decay form a fireball, which would then produce X-ray emission. \citet{Diamond:2023cto} used X-ray observations of the GW170817/GRB\,170817A event and excluded the region inside the orange curve in Figure~\ref{figure:axions}.
+Part of the region denoted by ``SN1987A $\gamma-\text{rays}$" is actually excluded by an analogous argument about the production of X-ray, which should have been detected by the Pioneer Venus Orbiter~\citep{Diamond:2023scc}.
 Actually, one could use Chandra-ACIS and NuSTAR X-ray observations of SN 2023ixf~\citep{2024ApJ...963L...4C, 2023ApJ...952L...3G} in a similar way.